HeiningaVE/HeiningaVE.github.io/CV.md

 # Membership board councils and committees

 Sept 2018 - present
-Council of the Faculty of Psychology and Educational Sciences, KU Leuven - University of Leuven, Belgium
+Council of the Faculty of Psychology and Educational Sciences
+KU Leuven - University of Leuven, Belgium

 <hr />

 Sept 2018 - present
-ABAP representative of the Research group quantitative psychology and individual differences, Faculty of psychology and educational sciences, KU Leuven - University of Leuven, Belgium (reserve)
+Reserve ABAP representative of the Research group quantitative psychology and individual differences
+Faculty of psychology and educational sciences, KU Leuven - University of Leuven, Belgium

  <hr />

 Sept 2018 - present
-Educational Committee of the Master of Psychology: Theory and Research, KU Leuven - University of Leuven, Belgium (reserve)
+Reserve member of Educational Committee of the Master of Psychology: Theory and Research KU Leuven - University of Leuven, Belgium

 # Education
 2013 – 2017		PhD candidate Psychiatry